nteract/composition/RELEASING.md

 ## Release Process

-0. Run `lerna publish` to publish all the inner packages.
+1. Run `npm run publish` to publish all the inner packages.

+1. Run `npm run publish:commuter` (assuming the above worked)

 1. Make sure the release is working by running `npm run dist` and testing the built app inside the `./applications/desktop/dist/` folder.
 You can build for all platforms using `npm run dist:all`.